jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 Decoupled testing is supported by [injecting](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) Test Doubles within a test to resolve contract dependencies rather than depending upon the production implementation.

 ### The Basic Contract Pattern
-Let’s consider this simple pattern where __Consumer Business Logic__ depends upon a __Contract__ which is implemented by the __Provider Contract Implementation__.
+Let’s consider this simple pattern where __Consumer Business Logic__ delegates __Contract__ which is implemented by the __Provider Contract Implementation__.
 This pattern repeats in almost every design.

 <img src="/assets/CDCTesting1.png" alt="Basic Design" width = "40%" align="center" style="padding-right: 35px;">

 All arrows, indicating the flow of [dependency and knowledge](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#implications), point toward the __Contract__.
+Both implementations depend upon __Contract__ but in different contexts, delegation vs implementation.

 The __Contract__ is a Natural Barrier between __Consumer Business Logic__ and __Provider Contract Implementation__.
 They do not know about nor depend upon each other.
 The __Contract__ is a Seam allowing the design and implementation of each to proceed independently by different developers or teams.
 Their only implicit dependency is the shared __Contract__.

 The diagram doesn’t indicate how the __Consumer Business Logic__ obtains a reference to the __Provider Contract Implementation__.
 I prefer a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) that creates a __Provider Contract Implementation__ and [injects](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) its reference into the __Consumer Business Logic__.
-I will include a Configurer in a subsequent diagram.
+The Configurer is a bit ouf of scope for this topic, but I will include it in a subsequent diagram.

 ### Consumer View
 The Consumer’s known world looks like this: